richlamdev/dependabot-slack/README.md

 | 7.-8.9 (High)  | 30  |
 | 4.0-6.9 (Medium)  | 90  |
 | 0.1-3.9 (Low)  | 180  |

+## Codeowners Column

+There is a Codeowners column populated in /data/parsed_data.csv-YYYY-MM-DD-Thh-mm, after local execution.
+This column contains the default codeowner of the repo, in the absence of a default codeowner, the first valid codeowner is used.

+For more information, refer to [Codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).

+## Excluding Repos (blocklist)

+If certain repos are to be excluded from the output, they can be added to the `EXCLUDED_REPOS` variable within the script.  `EXCLUDED_REPOS` variable is found shortly into the main() function.

+Potential consideration is to read this from an external file or environment variable.

+## Including Repos (allowlist)

+If only specific repos are to be included in the output, the non_archived variable can be manually set to specific repos that need to be queried.
+Comment out the line: `non_archived, archived = get_repo_list()` and set the `archived` variable to and empty list.

 ## AWS Lambda